Artificial Intelligence, Future Forecasting

 Sophie is a futurist whose research entails meeting weirdos and troublemakers in off-the-beaten-track labs, makerspaces, garages around the globe – Shenzhen, Seoul, Detroit, Mumbai.
 As part of her research, she consults for exec teams and boards of large companies on understanding the explosive new technologies defining the new economy.
-Sophie is also CEO of a data and AI company, 1715 Labs, that she’s currently spinning out of the Astrophysics department at Oxford University with her academic co-founder.
+Sophie is also co-founder of a data and AI company, 1715 Labs, that is currently spinning out of the Astrophysics department at Oxford University.
 This follows a career building businesses for WIRED magazine, for Singularity University at the NASA Research Park in Silicon Valley, and prior to California, the interdisciplinary Oxford Martin School at Oxford University, where Sophie raised more than $120m of research investment.

 We have an internet economy and yet an analogue set of business processes to support it, from manufacturing to supply chains.
 How do morphing concepts of IP impact how we think about the ‘value’ of a product?
 With Tesla and others opening up their patents, what does an open source future look like?
 Will we email objects across a digital supply chain?